unnir/CancelOut/README.md

 **CancelOut** is a layer for deep neural networks, that can help identify a subset of relevant input features for streaming or static data.
 The CancelOut layers allows you to make a Feature Importance analysis.

-TAGS: Feature Importance, Feature Selection, Deep Learning Sensitivity Analysis.
+TAGS: Feature Importance, Feature Ranking, Feature Selection, Deep Learning Sensitivity Analysis.

 # Intuition